Give us a Call

 Accent Reduction Types

 The method involves several steps.
 They include identifying deviations in the person’s current speech from the desired accent,such as pronunciation, speech patterns, and speech habits.
 The other method is changing the way one uses the mouth, teeth, and tongue to form vowel and consonant sounds.
 Or modifying one’s intonation and stress patterns, as well as changing one’s rhythm.
-Using this method individuals, such as those who mastering a second language, may alter their speech to resemble the accent of a certain group of people.
+Using this method, individuals, such as those who are mastering a second language, may alter their speech to resemble the accent of a certain group of people.
 It will enhance the clarity of their communication with those people.

 Accent Reduction Treatment